Labour Program Forward Regulatory Plan: 2025 to 2027

 The Labour Program held preliminary consultations with targeted external stakeholders in May 2019, August 2019, and January 2020.

-Targeted consultations with external stakeholders representing federally regulated employers and employees were held in fall 2020.
+Targeted consultations with external stakeholders, including employer and employee representatives, representing federally regulated industries were held in fall 2020.

-A questionnaire was circulated to stakeholders, including stakeholders in the marine and oil and gas industry in winter and spring 2023.
+A questionnaire was circulated to stakeholders, including stakeholders in the marine and oil and gas industries in winter and spring 2023.
+Similarly, a questionnaire was circulated within the aviation industry in January 2024.

 Consequential amendments